Ring-opening polymerization: Mechanisms

 Ring-opening polymerization can proceed via radical, anionic, or cationic polymerization as described below.
 Additionally, radical ROP is useful in producing polymers with functional groups incorporated in the backbone chain that cannot otherwise be synthesized via conventional chain-growth polymerization of vinyl monomers.
 For instance, radical ROP can produce polymers with ethers, esters, amides, and carbonates as functional groups along the main chain.

 Anionic ring-opening polymerization (AROP)

 The general mechanism for anionic ring-opening polymerization.
 Polarized functional group is represented by X-Y, where the atom X (usually a carbon atom) becomes electron deficient due to the highly electron-withdrawing nature of Y (usually an oxygen, nitrogen, sulfur, etc.).
 The nucleophile will attack atom X, thus releasing Y^{−}.
 The newly formed nucleophile will then attack the atom X in another monomer molecule, and the sequence would repeat until the polymer is formed.

 Anionic ring-opening polymerizations (AROP) involve nucleophilic reagents as initiators.
 Monomers with a three-member ring structure - such as epoxides, aziridines, and episulfides - undergo anionic ROP.

 A typical example of anionic ROP is that of ε-caprolactone, initiated by an alkoxide.
+Silicones are produced by AROP starting with cyclic siloxanes.
+A representative reaction is shown with hexamethyltrisiloxane: